codex-team/editor.js/README.md

 # Installation Guide

-There are few steps to run CodeX Editor on your site.
+There are few steps to run Editor.js on your site.

 1. [Load Editor's core](#load-editors-core)
 2. [Load Tools](#load-tools)